tmducken.duckdb

 Options:

-• :realized - all results realized, countable supplier/sequence of datasets - auto-closeable.
+- all results realized, countable supplier/sequence of datasets - auto-closeable.:single

-• :reduce-type - One of #{:clone :zero-copy-imm :zero-copy} defaulting to :clone. - When the result is reduced the dataset is initially read via zero-copy directly from the result batch.
-Then one of three things happen:
+. - When the result is reduced the dataset is initially read via zero-copy directly from the result batch.
+Then one of three things happen::clone

-• :clone - dataset cloned and batch released just before rf - safest option and default.
+- dataset cloned and batch released just before rf - safest option and default.:zero-copy-imm

-• :zero-copy-imm - rf called with zero-copy dataset and batch released just after.
-This is very memory and cpu efficient but you need to ensure that no part of the dataset escapes rf.
+- rf called with zero-copy dataset and batch released just after.
+This is very memory and cpu efficient but you need to ensure that no part of the dataset escapes rf.:zero-copy

 Examples: